xraypy/xraylarch/doc/xafs/feffpaths.rst

 results is thus of fundamental importance for using Larch for fitting EXAFS spectra.
 While a complete description of FEFF is beyond the scope of this documentation, here we describe how to read the results from FEFF into Larch.
-The main interface for this is the :func:`feff_path` function that reads FEFF *feffNNNN.dat* file into a larch FeffPath object.
+The main interface for this is the :func:`feffpath` function that reads FEFF *feffNNNN.dat* file into a larch FeffPath object.